MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/troubleshoot-reports-map-reports-report-builder-and-ssrs.md

 -   Match field issues.
 Match fields enable data binding between map elements and analytical data.
 The spatial data and analytical data fields that correspond to match fields must have the same data type and the same format.
 If the match field does not exactly match the spatial data and analytical data, the rule has no effect.
 For example, if the match field for spatial data has extra blanks or extra punctuation compared to the match field for the analytical data, no match occurs.

--   For more information, see [Vary Polygon, Line, and Point Display by Rules and Analytical Data &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/vary-polygon-line-and-point-display-by-rules-and-analytical-data.md).
+-   For more information, see [Vary Polygon, Line, and Point Display by Rules and Analytical Data &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/vary-polygon-line-and-point-display-by-rules-and-analytical-data).

 ## What is the value NaN on the Color Scale?
  **NaN** stands for Not a Number.
 Color scales values are expected to be numeric.
 Check the distribution settings and the legend text value for the rules that are associated with the color scale.
 If you created custom distribution ranges, verify that you specified the lower bound on the first range and the upper bound on the last range.